qceka88/MyMotoMadness/README.md

 8. Change admin URL for safety.
 9. Added buttons for send message directly to owner in sale offers, and user details page.
 10. Messages can be deleted in different times from sender  and receiver.
+11. When user logout.
+Next to site name appear a message for successful LogOut.

 Home Page!